GetMeTechie/GetMeTechie/README.md

 - 👋 Hi, I’m @GetMeTechie
 - 👀 I’m interested in analytics and Python.
-- 🌱 I’m currently learning Data Analytics.
+- 🌱 I’ve been doind freelnce analytics for about three years.
 - 💞️ I’m looking to collaborate on anything.
-- 📫 How to reach me ...tbd
+- 📫 How to reach me: hello@GetMeTechie.com - No spam please.

 <!---
 GetMeTechy/GetMeTechy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.